Q. How do I clear space on my Hard Drive?

 - Consider saving any other documents or project files on an External Hard Drive (USB) and restart the computer.

-- If the message still appears after restarting your computer then you will have to bring your computer down to 1Degree.
+- If the message still appears after restarting your computer then you will have to bring your computer down to the Techcentre.

 Tips for clearing disk space: